AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-components.md

 # Cloud Components for Commerce

 The [Magento Cloud Components](https://github.com/magento/magento-cloud-components) package provides extended Adobe Commerce core functionality for sites deployed on Cloud infrastructure.
-This package is a dependency for the ece-tools package.
+This package is a dependency for the ECE-Tools package.
 These release notes describe the latest improvements to this package, which is a component of [Cloud Suite for Commerce](cloud-tools.md).

 The `magento/magento-cloud-components` package uses the following version sequence: `<major>.<minor>.<patch>`